googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 color line.
 The angles are expressed in counter-clockwise degrees from the direction of the positive x-axis on the design grid.

-The color line is aligned to a circular arc around the center point, with arbitrary radius, with stop offset 0 aligned with the starting angle, and stop offset 1 aligned with the ending angle.
-The color line progresses from the start angle to the end angle in the counter-clockwise direction; for example, if the start and end angles are both 0°, then stop offset 0.1 is at 36° counter-clockwise from the direction of the positive x-axis.
-For each position along the circular arc, from start to end in the counter-clockwise direction, a ray from the center outward is painted with the color of the color line at the point where the ray passes through the arc.
+For sampling colors, the color line is aligned to an infinitely spiraling circular arc around the center point, with arbitrary radius.
+The position 0° on the arc means the direction of the positive x-axis, 360° means one full counter-clockwise rotation.
+The ColorLine's stop offset 0 is aligned with the starting angle, and stop offset 1 aligned with the ending angle.

-The color line may be defined using color stops outside the range [0, 1], and color stops outside the range [0, 1] can be used to interpolate color values within the range [0, 1], but only color values for the range [0, 1] are painted.
-If the specified color stops cover the entire [0, 1] range (or beyond), then the extend mode is not relevant and may be ignored.
-If the specified color stops do not cover the entire [0, 1] range, the extend mode is used to determine color values for the remainder of that range.
-For example, if a color line is specified with two color stops, red at stop offset 0.3 and yellow at stop offset 0.6, and the pad extend mode is specified, then the extend mode is used to derive color values from 0.0 to 0.3 (red), and from 0.6 to 1.0 (yellow).
+Outside the defined interval of the ColorLine, the color value of a position on the ColorLine is filled in depending on its extend mode.
+See 5.7.11.1.2.1 Color Lines for more details.
+In effect, this means that the spiraling circular arc can be sampled for colors outside the defined ColorLine interval.

+To draw the sweep gradient, for each position along the circular arc, starting from from 0 degrees, ending at 360°, a ray from the center outward is painted with the color of color line where the ray intersects with the circular arc at that particular angle.
+Angle positions on the spiraling circular arc below 0° and above 360° are not sampled for drawing the rays.

+Not more than one rotation around the circle is drawn.
+However, start and end angles can be positioned at angles below 0° and above 360°.
+Through that, and through how wide the ColorLine interval is defined, color stops may lie outside the 0° to 360° circle.
+This has an effect on the computation of the gradient colors inside the interval of 0° to 360°, but colors are not sampled from outside this interval.

+Because the sweep gradient is drawn from 0° to 360° a sharp transition may occur at 0°, this can be mitigated by adjusting the color stops at the 0° and 360° position on the arc to have the same color.
+The location of the transition axis can also be shifted by nesting the PaintSweepGradient inside a PaintRotate/PaintVarRotate operation.

 Because a sweep gradient is defined using start and end angles, the gradient does not need to cover a full 360° sweep around the center.
 This is illustrated